Place your mouse cursor over a staff photo in order to zoom in on it.

 - Kumu Lei Wann is the Kumu Alakaʻi for Papa 3.
 She holds a Bachelors in Anthropology and a Certificate of Pacific Island Studies from the University of Hawaiʻi at Hilo.
 Kumu Lei also received a a Bachelors in Elementary Education from the University of Hawaiʻi at Mānoa.
 Kumu Lei has previously worked at Kawaikini, as well as Hoʻopuka Learning Center, and Kamehameha Schools.
 Kumu Lei has 2 keiki, one whom attends Kawaikini.
 Kumu Lei is fluent in ʻŌlelo Hawaiʻi.

-- Kumu Uluwehi Torio is the Kumu Alakaʻi for Papa 1.
+- Kumu Uluwehi Torio is the Kumu Alakaʻi for Papa 5.
 She holds a Bachelor of Science degree in Early Childhood Education from the University of Nevada at Las Vegas.
 Kumu Uluwehi is a former student of Kula Kaiapuni o Kapaʻa.
-She is a graduate of Kapaʻa High School and is currently working on her Masters of Education degree from the University of Phoenix.
+She is a graduate of Kapaʻa High School and recently obtained her Masters of Education degree from the University of Phoenix.
 Kumu has previously worked in preschools and volunteered at Kula Kaiapuni o Kapaʻa.
 She is fluent in ʻŌlelo Hawaiʻi.

 - Kumu Kaliko Goo is the Kumu Alaka`i for Papa 4.
 She holds a Bachelor of Arts degree in Hawaiian Studies from the University of Hawaiʻi at Hilo.
 She continued her education in the Hālau Wānana Teacher Education Program under KALO in Kamuela, HI.
 Kumu Kaliko is a graduate of Pāhoa High School.
 She has previously worked as an Education Assistant at Kua o ka Lā PCS and Kanu o ka ʻAina PCS on Hawaiʻi island.
 She was also a Kumu Kākoʻo at Pūnana Leo o Hilo and has held various other jobs.
 She has 1 child.
 Kumu Kaliko is fluent in ʻŌlelo Hawaiʻi.